TheMechanicalBeing/automate-the-boring-stuff/Chapter 19 - Manipulating Images/README.md

 - Call the `save()` method to save the changes, using the original filename

 ## Exercise 2 - Extending and Fixing the Chapter Project Programs
+Same as same chapter's Exercise 1 but works with *.gif* file extensions, scales proportions with logo, and is case-insensitive.

 ### Requirements
+- Add conditional for finding *.gif* files during directory files iteration
+- Check for file extensions case-insensitively (ex. it should work on both *.PNG* and *.png*)
+- Scale the logo and background image by making background image at least 2 times larger
+- Iteratoe over each image in *.gif* to add logo on whole 'animation'

 ## Exercise 3 - Identifying Photo Folders on the Hard Drive